 Creates a new DirectionalLight.

-If set to true light will cast dynamic shadows.
-Warning: This is expensive and requires tweaking to get shadows looking right.
+true light will cast dynamic shadows.
+This might require tweaking to get shadows looking right.
 See the DirectionalLightShadow for details.
-The default is false.
+The default is

 A DirectionalLightShadow used to calculate shadows for this light.